 In our Western culture we learn from an early age which emotions are allowed and accepted, and which are not.
 For example, expressing “positive” emotions like happiness, joy, appreciation are valued.
 Whereas showing anger is frowned on.

 We get the message these not so positive emotions are not socially acceptable.
 However we are not taught what we should do with them.

 So we stuff them down inside us instead of accepting them and letting them go.
 And this makes them a wrong and unacceptable part of ourselves.

 On my journey to recovery, I came across Dr Tal Schaller, a Swiss holistic doctor.
 He had spent a great deal time researching how emotions can affect our well-being, and how stuffing down these feelings can cause disease.

-In this excellent conference (in French), he points out how tribes he has visited, and untouched by our western social conditioning, have no stigma attached to emotions.
+In his excellent conference on managing emotions (in French), he pointed out how tribes he has visited, and untouched by our western social conditioning, have no stigma attached to emotions.
 They express their feelings fully, both physically and vocally – and they are very healthy.
 When they experience an emotion, they live it.